tommie/v8go/README.md

 if err != nil {
-  e := err.(*v8.JSError) // JavaScript errors will be returned as the JSError struct fmt.Println(e.Message) // the message of the exception thrown fmt.Println(e.Location) // the filename, line number and the column where the error occured fmt.Println(e.StackTrace) // the full stack trace of the error, if available
+  e := err.(*v8.JSError) // JavaScript errors will be returned as the JSError struct fmt.Println(e.Message) // the message of the exception thrown fmt.Println(e.Location) // the filename, line number and the column where the error occurred fmt.Println(e.StackTrace) // the full stack trace of the error, if available

   fmt.Printf("javascript error: %v", e) // will format the standard error message